-- 37. Students are encouraged to contact their academic advisor (CDP Director) or CDP Coordinator for direction when seeking tutorial support if needed.
-It is the responsibility of the student to identify the need for additional remedial instruction if needed. - 38.
-Failure to maintain an overall Nutrition GPA of 3.0, earning more than three grades below a 'B-' in the Associated Requirements, earning a D or F in any Associated Requirements or in NTDT courses, or earning more than two grades below a 'B-'for graduate level coursework following admission to the CDP will result in advisement by the CDP Director.
+- 38. Students are encouraged to contact their academic advisor (either the CDP Director or the NTDT Department Chair) for direction when seeking tutorial support if needed.
+It is the responsibility of the student to identify the need for additional remedial instruction if needed. - 39.
+Failure to maintain an overall Nutrition GPA of 3.0, earning more than three grades below a 'B-' in the Associated Requirements, earning a D or F in any Associated Requirements or in NTDT courses, or earning more than two grades below a 'B-' for graduate level coursework following admission to the CDP will result in advisement by the CDP Director.
 The CDP Director will review the student's degree progress, GPA calculation sheet, course performance, and other available information and determine if a plan can be developed to achieve attainment of the expected knowledge requirements and competencies and meet graduation requirements within the allotted time to complete the CDP.
 If it is determined that a plan is not possible or the student does not agree to the possible plan(s), then the student will be advised to change the major of study.
-If at any time a student earns less than a 'C-' in a CDP required course, he or she will receive notification from the CDP Director that his or her grade is insufficient to graduate with a BS and/or MS degree from the CPD. - 39.
-If it is determined that a student will not be able to complete the CDP to earn verification, the CDP Director will counsel the student into a career path appropriate to his or her ability. - 40.
-The academic conduct expected of students in the Program is consistent with that established by TCU as published in the TCU Code of Student Conduct, which may be accessed at https://tcu.codes/.
-In most cases, the first incident of either academic or professional misconduct will be handled between the student, and other involved parties which might include faculty members, the TCU CDP Director and/or the TCU CDP Coordinator, and/or preceptor(s).
-Failure to resolve the issue of misconduct may involve consultation with the faculty, the CDP Director, the Departmental Chair, and/or the Dean, depending upon the nature and severity of the misconduct.
+If at any time a student earns less than a 'C-' in a CDP required course, he or she will receive notification from the CDP Director that his or her grade is insufficient to graduate with a BS and/or MS degree from the CPD. - 40.
+If it is determined that a student will not be able to complete the CDP to earn verification, the CDP Director will counsel the student into a career path appropriate to his or her ability. - 41.
+The conduct expected of students in the Program is consistent with that established by TCU as published in the TCU Code of Student Conduct, which may be accessed at https://codes.tcu.edu/.
+Additionally, students are expected to abide by the University's Network and Computing Policy.
+In most cases, the first incident of either academic or professional misconduct will be handled between the student, and other involved parties which might include faculty members, the TCU CDP Director and/or preceptor(s).
+Failure to resolve the issue of misconduct may involve consultation with the faculty, the CDP Director, the Departmental Chair, and/or the Dean, depending upon the nature and severity of the misconduct. - 42.
+All CDP students are expected to become familiar with and follow the Academy of Nutrition and Dietetics Scope of Practice for the Registered Dietitian, the Academy of Nutrition and Dietetics Standards of Practice in Nutrition Care and Standards of Professional Performance, and the Code of Ethics for the Profession of Dietetics in all professional activities associated with Program.

-- 41. All CDP students are expected to become familiar with and follow the Academy of Nutrition and Dietetics Scope of Practice for the Registered Dietitian, the Academy of Nutrition and Dietetics Standards of Practice in Nutrition Care and Standards of Professional Performance, and the Code of Ethics for the Profession of Dietetics in all professional activities associated with Program. - 42.
-Per the TCU "Educational Affiliation Agreement for Student Internships and Clinical Experiences", each facility has the right to immediately dismiss a student whose conduct is not in accordance with existing institutional policies, rules, and regulations.
+43. Per the TCU "Educational Affiliation Agreement for Student Internships and Clinical Experiences", each facility has the right to immediately dismiss a student whose conduct is not in accordance with existing institutional policies, rules, and regulations.
 It is the responsibility of each student to be informed of the institutional policies, results, and regulations.

-Depending upon the nature of the infraction, students who have been dismissed from a facility may be reassigned to a different facility, receive an incomplete or 'l' for that semester's supervised practice, receive no credit for the particular rotation, and/or may be immediately dismissed from the Program.
+Depending upon the nature of the infraction, students who have been dismissed from a facility may be reassigned to a different facility, receive an incomplete or 'I' for that semester's supervised practice, receive no credit for the particular rotation, and/or may be immediately dismissed from the Program.